nanobox-io/nanobox-blog/source/2015-12-04-the-vision-of-nanobox.html.md

 ### Intuitive Management

 With Nanobox Desktop, we’ve invested a large amount of time and effort into making the process as simple and intuitive as possible.
-A single command, ‘nanobox dev’, is the only requirement for building a fully-automated development environment.
+A single command, ‘nanobox dev’, is the only requirement for building a fully-virtualized development environment.
 All decisions have been and will be heavily geared towards keeping the process simple.

 Again, keep your eye out for Nanobox Cloud.
 The release will introduce a new approach to managing production infrastructure.